From Lou Finley:

 For now, thanks for all your attempts to influence the outcome.
 We have a special concern on ¡EV! about education funding because of all our volunteer efforts for literacy and education.
 Although still unacceptable, at least the resulting cuts to education are less than a 1% cut...for now.

 However, keep the contact information for Governor Richardson.
-You're going to need it -- to influence the "working group" the Governor intends to assign.
-They will have preliminary responsibility for the budget before January's 30-day legislative session.
+You're going to need it -- to influence the Governor during the January 2010 legislative session.
 The "battle of the budget" will once again be addressed and threaten education.

 Phone: